Brazilian Elections 2024: Navigating The New Frontier Of Party Federations

 A party or federation must register its statutes with the Superior Electoral Court (TSE) and establish a management body well before elections.

-Each federation may back only one mayoral candidate and submit a single slate for elections.
+Each grouping may back only one mayoral candidate and submit a single slate for elections.

 Leaving a federation before the end of a four-year term brings severe consequences.

-They face a ban from joining federations or forming coalitions for two elections and lose Party Fund access.
+They face a ban from joining other groupings or forming coalitions for two elections and lose Party Fund access.

 Brazilian Elections 2024: Navigating the New Frontier of Party Federations